Ezequiel-Morena/LinkSage/README.md

 - **useFetchGiveaways.ts**
   Encapsulates the logic for fetching giveaway data from the API, handling loading and error states.

+- **useCountdown.ts**
+  Custom hook that manages countdown logic, returning the remaining time in a format easily consumable by components.
+Useful for displaying real-time timers.

+- **useTextTruncation.ts**
+  Hook for intelligently truncating long text, adding ellipses if the content exceeds a character limit.
+Ideal for keeping the UI clean and preventing text overflow.

+- **useGiveawayItems.ts**
+  Encapsulates the logic for retrieving and managing the list of giveaway items, making it easier to reuse and separate concerns in components that display the giveaways.

 ### Utilities (`src/utils/`)